photoprism/photoprism-docs/docs/user-guide/backup/webdav.md

 9. In the **Internet or network address** field, enter the URL as shown above
 10. Click the **Next** button and then **Finish**

-The WebDAV folder appears as a mapped drive in Windows Explorer, and you can immediately add, edit, or delete files and directories using the Windows File Explorer.
+The originals folder appears as a mapped drive in Windows Explorer, and you can immediately add, edit, or delete files and directories using the Windows File Explorer.

-If you still have trouble connecting to your WebDAV directory, you may have to [update](https://help.dreamhost.com/hc/en-us/articles/216473357-Accessing-WebDAV-with-Windows) the Basic Authentication Level in the registry.
+If you still have trouble connecting via WebDAV, you may have to [update](https://help.dreamhost.com/hc/en-us/articles/216473357-Accessing-WebDAV-with-Windows) the Basic Authentication Level in the registry.